Pre-Castro Business in Cuba

 did a great job assuring quality and sales, participating in market operations and stabilizing minimum sales

-women smokers.
-From which it can be judged tobacco, including marketing cut leaf, had reached a very
+market, particularly women smokers.
+From which it can be judged tobacco, including marketing cut leaf, had

 Coffee and cocoa planting which had been very